 Even today there are often discounts on packages for the Ferragosto weekend – though you may find that train tickets and hotel rooms sell out fast.

 If you didn’t have the foresight to book a trip of your own, you may be wondering how to make the most of the day.

 Usually, bank holidays mean total shutdown even in major towns and cities, with everything from post offices to public transport closed, and that’s the same on August 15th.
 And as we mentioned earlier it’s the start of Italy’s holiday season, meaning you’ll see ‘chiuso per ferie’ signs popping up all over the place.

 However, unlike many other public holidays, on Ferragosto a large number of museums and cultural sites remain open.
 So it’s an excellent time to visit major attractions such as the Colosseum, Pantheon or Galleria Borghese if you’re in the capital, or one of the many museums and sites across the rest of Italy.

 What about this year?

-While Ferragosto would usually be celebrated with special church services and religious processions, as well as fireworks displays and dancing under the stars, many events have been cancelled this summer because of the coronavirus pandemic.
+While Ferragosto would usually be celebrated with special church services and religious processions, as well as fireworks displays and dancing under the stars, some events have been cancelled or modified this summer because of the coronavirus pandemic.

-Nightclubs remain closed and there's a cap on how many people can attend sporting or cultural events: 200 indoor and 1,000 outdoors.
+Nightclubs remain closed and there’s a cap on how many people can attend sporting or cultural events.

 If you’re counting on going to a particular event, make sure you check first whether it’s still going ahead and what the conditions are for taking part.